 The ÉTS Master's program includes two profiles.
-The thesis profile is focused on research and leads to the degree of Master of Applied Sciences (M.A.Sc.).
-The project profile will allow you to specialize in a particular area of engineering and will lead to the degree of Master of Engineering (M. Eng.).
+The thesis profile is focused on research and leads to the degree of Master of Applied Science (M.A.Sc.).
+The project profile will allow you to specialize in a particular area of engineering and will lead to the degree of Master in Engineering (M. Eng.).

 What Degrees Provide Admission to the Master’s in Construction Engineering?